Knowledge Base » Documentation MailCleaner »

 rm /usr/mailcleaner/bin/watchdog/MC_mod_detect_Community.sh /usr/mailcleaner/etc/watchdog/MC_mod_detect_Community.conf

-Check to see if the Kaspersky license is expired, if installed.
+Checks to see if the Kaspersky license is expired, if installed.
 Contact your sales representative if your license has expired.
-If you trialed Kaspersky or used it for a time but no longer wish to use it you can uninstall the package with:
+If you trialled Kaspersky or used it for a time but no longer wish to use it you can uninstall the package with:

 apt-get remove kaspersky-64-2.0